 Hmm, oh, that would be our good friend sodium hypochlorite or… chlorine bleach.
 What happens if you soak your clothing in a strong bleach solution?
 It either wears out very, very quickly or gets holes.
 (Depending on how thick the material was to start with).

 And I just touched on my second reason to not use powdered dishwashing detergent in your clothes washer.
 Most, if not all, contain sodium hypochlorite. 👆🏻 The problem with this isn’t that it has bleach, but that you don’t know the proportions, so it is all guesswork.

 I suppose, in an emergency, if you had no laundry detergent available.
 And if you did not care if your clothing bleached.
 And if you were very prudent with the amount of detergent you used.
 And if you dissolved the detergent before adding it to the wash water.
 You might be able to get your clothing clean.
-However, this is a whole lost of and ifs.
-Unless you have stumbled onto a lifetime supply of automatic dishwashing detergent and somehow lack access to laundry detergent, in general, let us just go ahead and file it under “B” for bad idea.
+However, this is a whole lot of And If’s.
+So, unless you have stumbled onto a lifetime supply of automatic dishwashing detergent and somehow lack access to laundry detergent, let us go ahead and file it under “B” for bad idea.